Politics and Religious Studies BA (Hons) (with Foundation Year)UCAS Code: VLP2|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 Politics affects all of us.
 It is central to human life and human affairs.
-It is fundamental to how we organise and govern ourselves as a community and to how we resolve conflicts.
+It is fundamental to how we organise and govern ourselves and to how we resolve conflicts.
 The decisions we make as political communities, who makes them and how, have consequences for how we live, from questions of war and peace, the distribution of wealth, our rights, freedoms, responsibilities, our access to education, transport and health care.

-In an ever changing world, new challenges are constantly arising – from climate change to new technologies, from identity politics to Brexit and the Covid-19 pandemic – and the study of politics needs to respond.
-At Liverpool Hope, therefore, we seek to engage with politics and political issues in the real world as they evolve and change over time, and we actively encourage debate and discussion amongst our students, encouraging a stronger awareness and appreciation of different points of view.
+In this rapidly changing world, new challenges are constantly arising – from climate change to new technologies, from identity politics to Brexit and the Covid-19 pandemic – and the study of politics needs to respond.
+At Liverpool Hope, therefore, we seek to engage with politics and political issues in the real world as they evolve and change over time.
+In doing so, we actively encourage debate and discussion amongst our students, encouraging a stronger awareness and appreciation of different points of view.

-In doing so, we explore the key ideas, institutions and politics in an international, national and local context.
-You will be taught by staff who are experts in their field, who will teach you to engage with political research and develop the capacity to be an independent, critically-minded scholar and equip you with transferable skills to take into the world of work.For more details and information about this course visit:
+On this programme of study, you will explore key ideas, institutions and politics in an international, national and local context.
+You will be taught by staff who are experts in their fields, who will teach you to engage with political research and develop the capacity to be an independent, critically-minded scholar.
+The course also aims to equip you with transferable skills to take into the world of work.For more details and information about this course visit:

-Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, and Indic traditions such as Buddhism and Hinduism.
+Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, African religious traditions, and Indic traditions such as Buddhism and Hinduism.
 A balance between the study of religious texts and lived religion in the contemporary world is maintained throughout the degree.
-Religious Studies pays close attention to what supporters to these religions believe, and explores the very real differences that exist between various groups within each faith.
+Religious Studies pays close attention to what supporters of these religions think, do, and believe, and explores the very real differences that exist between various groups within each faith.

-Throughout your studies, you will analyse and contextualise the theology behind key religions to appreciate their history and their relevance to the social and political landscape.
+Throughout your studies, you will analyse and contextualise the thinking behind key religions to appreciate their history, spirituality, and their relevance to the social and political landscape.
 All of our teaching is research-informed and you will be taught by highly-qualified academics, all of whom have a PhD in the area, who are both active and published researchers and committed teachers.
 We work hard to provide top-quality educational opportunities for all our students, and the Department has recently invested heavily in learning resources; combined library holdings in Theology and Religion are now in excess of 100,000 volumes.

 Above all, the Religious Studies degree treats religions as lived faiths by looking at the way that they are followed in Britain and across the globe today.
 You acquire skills in the different methods of studying religion.
-The degree looks at questions of faith and life and at the same time is intellectually challenging.
+The degree examines profound questions of faith and life in ways that are intellectually challenging, illuminating, and engaging.
 By drawing out the complex issues that surround religious belief and expression, the degree equips you to engage with the pressing questions of our time and to play your part in promoting religious and social harmony.For more details and information about this course visit: